 Like any story worth telling, Conchu begins with a head-splitting, soaking-in-a-hot-tub-at-10-am-on-a-Sunday hangover.
-Here is graphic testimony of said hangover:
+Here is graphic testimony of said moment:

 This was the moment when, in the midst of an irrational cognitive process, the idea of Conchu came to me.

-Up to that point, I thought dating apps were another option for relating to the opposite sex.
+Up to that point, I thought dating apps were just a secondary option for relating to the opposite sex.
 I had to study them in detail, even though I used two and felt the experience was unpleasant.

 What if there was a mechanism to “apply” to go out with someone?
 Sounds crazy, I know.